simon-p-r/level-mongo/README.md

 - improve supported queries
 - make attempt to enable indexing - in memory only
 - add schema option to define data shape
-- updateOne and updateMany methods, plus any other possible methods
+- updateOne and updateMany methods - add interface to modify operators